 SCOPE AND APPLICABILITY

-This document outlines requirements and approval procedures to seek permanent changes - proposed or actual - to implementation, operation or monitoring of a certified activity. project activity refers to project activity, Programme of Activities (PoA) or included VPAs, unless stated otherwise.
+This document outlines requirements and procedures to seek approval for permanent changes - proposed or actual - to implementation, operation or monitoring of a design certified project activity.
+The project activity refers to standalone project activity, Programme of Activities (PoA) or included Voluntary Project Activity (VPA), unless stated otherwise.

-The design change a certified project shall the required documents and send notification to SustainCERT.
+The design change request for a certified project shall be submitted to a Certification body.

-Project developers seeking temporary change from registered monitoring plan or an interim deviation from Gold Standard for the Global Goals (GS4GG) requirements and SDG Impact Quantification Methodologies or applicable methodologies for activities prior to project submission for certification with GS4GG, shall follow the Deviation Approval Procedures.
+Project developers seeking temporary change from design certified monitoring plan or an interim deviation from Gold Standard for the Global Goals (GS4GG) requirements and methodologies or applicable methodologies for activities prior to project submission for certification with GS4GG, shall follow the Deviation Approval Requirements and Procedures.

-Any clarifications on Gold Standard for the Global Goals (GS4GG) Requirements and SDG Impact Quantification methodologies or applicable methodology can be sought at any time and do not require a deviation to be submitted.
-Clarifications can be submitted to SustainCERT at help@sustaincert.com with the email subject line - ‘Clarification Request’
+Any clarifications on Gold Standard for the Global Goals (GS4GG) Requirements and SDG Impact Quantification methodologies or applicable methodology can be sought at any time and do not require a deviation or design change to be submitted.
+Clarifications can be submitted to SustainCERT using the Clarification Request Form and sending it at help@sustaincert.com with the email subject line ‘Clarification Request’.

 GENERAL REQUIREMENTS

-If there is any change regarding the cover letter, project ownership, change of coordinating/managing entity and others after the request for registration, the project developer shall submit the applicable revised document(s) signed by all entities involved, to SustainCERT.
+For any change regarding the cover letter, project ownership, change of coordinating/managing entity (CME) and others after the request for design certification, the project developer/CME shall submit the applicable revised document(s) signed by all entities involved, to the certification body.

-The project developer and/or CME) shall identify and document any actual or proposed changes to the implementation, operation or monitoring of the certified project activity, Programme of Activities (PoA) or included VPAs.
+The project developer and/or CME shall identify and document any actual or proposed changes to the implementation, operation or monitoring of the certified project activity, Programme of Activities (PoA) or included VPAs.

-CDM PoAs and CPAs seeking labeling under GS4GG, shall refer to the CDM requirements on Design Change as stated in the for .
+CDM PoAs and CPAs seeking labeling under GS4GG, shall refer to the CDM requirements on Design Change as stated in the Project Standard for Project Activities/PoAs.

-If there is any actual or proposed change to the implementation, operation or monitoring of a certified project activity, the project developer/CME shall submit the following information/documents as part of the request for approval of permanent changes:
+If there is any actual or proposed change(s) to the implementation, operation or monitoring of a certified project activity, the project developer/CME shall submit the following information/documents as part of the request for approval of permanent changes:

-PDD, PoA-DD or VPA-DD (in both track-change and clean versions) that reflects the actual or proposed changes;
+Revised PDD, PoA-DD or VPA-DD (in both track-change and clean versions) that reflects the actual or proposed changes;

-, summarising the design changes and outlining the impact(s) of these changes on the relevant aspects of the project, including the reasons for the changes and any additional information relating to the changes;
+Revised SDG Impact Tool; if required

 Any other supporting documentation (for example, Environmental Impact Assessment conducted in relation to the changes in the project, licenses etc.) shall be provided along with the documents listed above;

 VVB opinion on the design change, where required.

-The project developer shall determine and appropriately justify whether the actual or proposed changes are permanent changes as defined in paragraph3.1 | 3.1| below.
+The project developer shall determine and appropriately justify whether the actual or proposed changes constitute permanent changes as defined in paragraph 3.1 | below.

-Unless otherwise stated in the provisions below, the design changes require approval by SustainCERT.
+Unless otherwise stated in the provisions below, the design change request requires positive validation opinion from a VVB prior to submission to the certification body.